Sonic the Hedgehog 3 (film): Casting

 On April 15, 2024, it was reported that Keanu Reeves had joined the cast as the voice of Shadow.
 Reeves had previously been a popular fancast for the role.
 Fowler said there was an "obvious corollary" between Reeves's performance in the John Wick series and the "vibe we're trying to channel" for Shadow, and thus these films served as a "perfect, albeit unconventional, 'audition for the character.
 Fowler attested that even if John Wick had never been made, he believed Reeves's established history with dark and edgy characters would have led to them casting him anyway.
-Miller said that Reeves had been the voice they imagined for Shadow during the writing process, and brought him up when discussing casting with Fowler and Ascher; they said that this process contrasted with their writing for Knuckles in the prior film, as Elba was not a popular fancast for the character and their conception of the voice was more generic.
+Miller noted internet chatter about Reeves as Shadow, and felt "everyone knew they were going to try to get Keanu".
+Miller said that Reeves had been the voice they imagined for Shadow during the writing process, and they brought him up early on when discussing casting with Fowler and Ascher; they said that this process contrasted with their writing for Knuckles in the prior film, as Elba was not a popular fancast for the character and their conception of the voice was more generic.

 Additionally, Marsden, Ben Schwartz, Tika Sumpter, Colleen O'Shaughnessey, Idris Elba, Lee Majdoub, and Tom Butler were confirmed to reprise their roles from the previous films.
 Krysten Ritter, Alyla Browne, James Wolk, Sofia Pernas, Cristo Fernández, and Jorma Taccone were cast in February 2024 in undisclosed roles; Taccone was previously hired as an episode director for the Knuckles series.
 On February 16, Browne's role was revealed as Maria.
 Browne had previously been in George Miller's Three Thousand Years of Longing (2022) and Furiosa: A Mad Max Saga (2024) films, and Fowler said the team "inherited his great casting" of the actress.
 Ritter portrays Director Rockwell, Wolk portrays a young Captain Walters, while Taccone plays Kyle Lancebottom, a G.U.N. agent on Prison Island who watches over Shadow.
 Sofia Pernas and Cristo Fernández respectively play Gabriella, and the twin brothers Juan and Pablo in La Última Pasión, a telenovela Ivo and Shadow watch.